bradleykneale/bradleykneale.github.io/post8.md

 The family no longer have a cold so Bradley finally got his first proper cuddle from Bob this week as well.
 ![IMG_3856.jpg](IMG_3856.jpg "IMG_3856.jpg")
 ## BRADLEY AND PAIGE
 Bradley has really enjoyed looking at Paige this week.
-Paige is still showing an interest in him and has been a great cousin this week giving him lots of gentle strokes and pats.
+Paige is still showing an interest in him and has been a great cousin this week by giving him lots of gentle strokes and pats.
 ![IMG_4011.jpg](IMG_4011.jpg "IMG_4011.jpg")
 ![IMG_4094.jpg](IMG_4094.jpg "IMG_4094.jpg")
 ## BRADLEY SAYS THANK YOU